 The art history minor is intended to reach students who would like to incorporate the study of artworks and architecture into their work in other disciplines and/or who discover art history later in their college career.
 The art history minor maintains the geographical breadth, historical depth, and academic rigor that is characteristic of the major but comprises fewer art history courses and does not require study of a foreign language.
 Art history minors may not write honors theses.
 For admission to minor, students must have a B average in art history courses as well as a B average overall.

 The Art History Program Director will admit students to the minor and certify them upon its completion.
 To sign up for the minor, students need to complete a minor declaration form found in the portfolio via EP>Student>Academic Career>Major/Minor/Cert Declaration.

 Upon completing the minor, students must submit a completed minor certification form (http://www.wesleyan.edu/art/arthist/form/FORM-Minor_grad_requirements.pdf).

 Students will not be required to declare an official minor advisor, but they are encouraged to meet with the art history faculty on an as-needed basis and to take part in program events.

-In order to complete a minor, students need to take six credits with the following requirements:
+To complete a minor, students need to take six credits with the following requirements:

 - Completion of a 100-level course.
-Students may choose from any of the 100-level courses being offered in any given semester or year.
+Students may choose from any of the 100-level courses offered in any given semester or year.

 - Completion of five courses numbered 200 or above.
 These courses must include study in four of the following five areas: classical, medieval, Renaissance/Baroque, modern, and non-western.
 One of these five courses must be a seminar (numbered in the 300 range).